obsidian-tasks-group/obsidian-tasks/docs/Getting Started/Statuses/Status Types.md

 - whether to add or remove the Done date when toggling a task.
 - whether to create new instances of recurring tasks, when they are done.

+The page [[Recurring Tasks and Custom Statuses]] has several worked examples to explain the above points fully.

 ### CANCELLED

 This is typically used for tasks that you originally thought needed to be done, but have since discovered are not needed for some reason.